jackmaden/philosophybreak/src/pages/articles/existence-precedes-essence-what-sartre-really-meant/index.md

 ## Learn more about existentialism

 <span class="big-letter">S</span>artre believed the insight captured by his slogan — _existence precedes essence_ — to be of fundamental importance.
-That we are free to transcend the identities given to us; that there is no human nature, only a human condition; that it is our own subjectivity that must ultimately define meaning and value — these are powerful, if rather audacious, thoughts.
+That we are free to transcend the identities given to us; that there is no human nature, only a human condition; that it is our own subjectivity that must ultimately define meaning and value — these are powerful, if rather audacious, thoughts (indeed, find a defense of human nature in the philosopher [Mary Midgley’s reflections on the nature vs. nurture debate](/articles/why-nature-vs-nurture-is-a-false-dichotomy-mary-midgley/)).

 What do you make of Sartre’s slogan?
 Do you think the insights of existentialism are true, or that they’re more a coping mechanism for life?
 Do you agree that existence precedes essence?
 Or do you think we are born into identities, roles, obligations — even fates — from which we cannot so easily release ourselves?